gonzalezben81/aws-cloud-templates/docs/iam/iamrolecrossaccountpeering.md

 ### IAM Role Cross Account VPC Peering

 The following is an IAM role that allows any principal in a AWS account to accept a VPC peering connection.
-The condition in the policy only allows the principals that are part of the same AWS Organization or Organizaiton Unit (OU) to accept the peering connection.
+The condition in the policy only allows the principals that are part of the same AWS Organization or Organization Unit (OU) to accept the peering connection.

 ```yaml